nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

 function.
 The *st.binary()* strategy generates random binary blobs of any length.
 The *hypothesis* library will generate a bunch of random binary blobs and pass them to the test function.
-The test function will then apply the injector function to the random binary blob and then apply the extractor function to the result.
-If the extractor function is the inverse of the injector function, then the result should be the same as the original random binary blob.
+The test function will then apply the section function to the random binary blob and then apply the retraction function to the result.
+If the retraction function is the inverse of the section function, then the result should be the same as the original random binary blob.

 ## Extending the pattern

-We can extend this pattern to other injector and extractor function pairs.
+We can extend this pattern to other section and retraction function pairs.
 For example, we can test the retraction section pair for *gzip.compress* and *gzip.decompress*.